 What is your flood zone?
 Sources for your land’s flood history

 So, where exactly should you look to find out if your land has been flooded?
 There are a few key sources, and they aren’t all accessible online.
 If you’re a remote landowner, you may need to visit your land to dig up this dirt.

 - County records.
-Your county office will have your flood map on file.
-This is also where you’ll need to to to find out if the farm is in a flood plain and review historical flood maps for the farm.
+Your county office will have your flood zone map on file.
+This is also where you’ll need to go to find out if the farm is in a flood plain and review historical flood maps for the farm.

 - Federal Emergency Management Agency (FEMA).
 You can do some research on the FEMA website.
 For insurance purposes and as a best practice, you should know your flood zone.
 This will tell you how likely it may be that your land will flood if nearby waters rise or in the event of heavy rainfall.

 - Ask another local farmer.
 Every farmer is an expert in their area.
 Other farmers will have a sense of how much water is on the farm on an average year and if it was impacted during any floods in recent memory.
 A lot of this knowledge is still held locally—all you have to do is ask.

 - Contact a local insurance agent.
 The USDA Farm Service Agency is probably not going to give you much information, but an insurance agent who knows the area may be able to provide some background.